top of page

 A cooperator is a landowner or entity who works or has worked with NCCD programs to implement land stewardship practices.

-2024 Cooperator of the Year, Matthew Gott (left) with NCCD Board Chairman, Robert Emerson (left).
+2025 Cooperator of the Year, Lee Emerson (Center) with NCCD Board Chairman, Robert Emerson (left) and NCCD Conservation Planner and Agricultural Outreach, Caleb Hopkins (Right)

 Governor's Conservation Awards